-Course and field/clinical experience objectives (including knowledge, skills, and dispositions):
+Course and field/clinical experience objectives:

-Knowledge:
+Knowledge

 The graduate education candidate will have knowledge of:

 - 1. The impact of cultural diversity in educational settings - 2.
 Family structures in a dynamic changing society. - 3.
 School and community resources - 4.
 The impact of teacher expectations on students - 5.
 Self-assessment and reflection as a step in professional growth - 6.
 Assessment and the use of data - 7.
 Technology and its impact on teaching